10 Best First Aid Kits for Home and Cars Tested And Reviewed

-This kit has supplies for up to 50 people, making it great to use at home, when traveling with family, or in the workplace.
+This emergency medical kit has supplies for up to 50 people, making it great to use at home, when traveling with family, or in the workplace.
 It has all the essentials plus more, meeting the OSA and ANSI guidelines.
 The products are stored in a durable hard plastic case with an airtight rubber seal and easy slide latches.
 It can also be mounted to the wall.Read more

 The Be Smart Get Prepared kit is manufactured in the USA, and is FDA registered, containing 250 pieces.
 Supplies include those that clean, treat, and protect, as well as medications and tools.
 There are bandages, two instant cold packs, a finger splint, a guide, and antacid tablets just to name a few.
 This is a kit to get when camping with a group, for a small classroom, workplace, or home.

 This kit has a hard plastic case that will resist impact when dropped.
 Although it is small and portable, it can also be mounted to the wall with its built in wall bracket.
 The inside is extremely organized with separate compartments.